 Terrain is an online home store that as a very earthy and natural aesthetic, which helps set it apart from other online stores and websites similar to Wayfair.

-Admittedly, a lot of people may not want to outfit their entire home – or even their living room – in earth tones, but it’s definitely a great place to turn for outdoor furniture that’s unique and well made.
+Admittedly, a lot of people may not want to outfit their entire home – or even their living room – in earth tones and natural materials.

 Modshop

-From one end of the spectrum to the other, Modshop is the type of website an interior designer would turn to when they’re looking to eschew the earthy vibe and go for something hyper modern and high design.
+From one end of the spectrum to the other, Modshop is the type of website an interior designer would turn to when they’re looking to eschew the earthy vibe and go for something hyper-modern and high-design.

 They have a number of brick and mortar locations, but if you’re looking for a deal, online shopping is definitely the way to go: